daveb125/TryDjango/README.md

 # TryDjango

-An on the go insurance app to test my skills in Python and Django.
+An on the go insurance app to develop skills in Python and Django.